Have you ever gotten sick and just been totally out of commission, not able to exercise?

 Here’s a great 5-step food prep and recipes guide that can help you with some nutrient-dense meals and great recipe ideas.

-If you feel like you need to really give your body some extra support, try the cleansing, immune boosting smoothies and tea mentioned in my Easy 1-day Detox post.
+If you feel like you need to really give your body some extra support, try the cleansing, immune boosting smoothies and tea mentioned in my Easy 1-day “Detox” post which is more about restoring your system, and supporting the body’s natural detoxification pathways.

 I recommend following a balanced eating approach and getting your body fueled with the best food available – not just when you’re sick or injured, but as often as you can.